 The Happiest School in America | 80% of Building Users Say the Building Enhances Connections with Students

 The design of Bluestone Elementary School was driven by several guiding principles: 1) serving a diverse student body with children from over 60 countries and speaking almost as many languages; 2) sensitivity to the local geography and ecology; and 3) creating a net-zero ready building that responds to global climate change concerns.
 The school emphasizes a variety of spaces and scales for differentiated learning opportunities while creating welcoming communal areas that embody the school’s commitment to learning in an inclusive environment.
 The award jury members commended the school for its attention to diversity and for its creative indoor and outdoor spaces that build community.
 Jurors described the school as an inspirational setting that is “laying the groundwork for the next generation of environmental warriors,” and noted that the design team “hit a home run on this one.”

 “I can see the difference in kids in this building versus other buildings.
 This building really encourages kids to be happy.
 Everything in this building is designed with a purpose.
 You'll see kids skipping in the halls.
 You'll see kids stopping and looking at things that have been designed into the building.
-You just see happy kids.”—Craig Mackail, Chief Operating Officer, Harrisonburg City Public Schools
+You just see happy kids.”—Craig Mackail, COO, Harrisonburg City Public Schools